 For example, a health insurer might refuse to give coverage to a woman who has a genetic difference that raises her odds of getting ovarian cancer.
 Employers also could use genetic information to decide whether to hire, promote or fire workers.

 The fear of discrimination can discourage individuals from making decisions and choices, which may be in their best interest.
-For example, a father may decide not to take a genetic testing for fear of consequences to his career or the loss of insurance for his family, despite knowing that early therapy could improve his health and longevity.
+For example, a father may decide not to have a genetic test for fear of consequences to his career or the loss of insurance for his family, despite knowing that early detection and therapy could improve his health and longevity.